chavezheras/moving_pixel/content/Public speaking.md

 ![[assets/images/me_talking.jpg]]

-I have however limited availability for public speaking these days.
-If you are interested in requesting a talk, the best way is through email, and it will save us both time if you provide the following information in your inquiry:
+I have limited availability for public speaking.
+If you are interested in requesting a talk, the best way is through email, and it will save us both time if you provide the following information with your inquiry:

 - A brief outline of your event's theme, format, and expected audience.
 - Expected size of the event, including relevant links or information about previous editions.